A reader asked:

-There is a template letter you can use to complain to each lender here: Can you get refunds from catalogues, credit cards & overdrafts?
+There is a template letter you can use to complain to each lender here: Can you get refunds from catalogues and credit cards?

 At the moment credit card lenders reject most complaints, often saying you didn’t have to accept the offered credit limit increase.
 This doesn’t mean you have a weak case.
 Send it to the Financial Ombudsman (FOS) as soon as that happens.

 The results of these complaints are not as reliable as for, say, payday loans.
 But here is what one reader said about taking a complaint to FOS: